lkcozy/code-notes/notes/communication/writing/writing_general.md

 - How can you `channel` feelings of self-doubt into something more constructive and productive?
 - `Ironically`, you appear more confident when you `demonstrate the humility` and courage to ask about what you don't know.
 - Assume good will from the feedback giver.
+- Lighting a spark under a `disengaged`(incompetent) employee won’t happen overnight.
+- Open an honest and `empathetic`(kind) dialogue

 ## Basketball